thinkingmachines/WazeCCPProcessor/GCP/README.md

     set `waze_data_url` to the url of your waze feed set `user_email` to your email
-    set `waze_raw_bucket_name` note: this value must be globally unique set `gcp-wazeccpprocessor-processed` note: this value must be globally unique
+    set `service_account_email` to the email of the service account you created set `waze_raw_bucket_name` note: this value must be globally unique set `gcp-wazeccpprocessor-processed` note: this value must be globally unique
     optional: change the bucket_location or dataset name